 Scrolling and Falling Behind

-Scrolling through other people's highlights and measuring your life against theirs.
-Knowing it's not fair — they're showing the best parts — but making the comparison anyway.
-It's automatic, and it always leaves you feeling like you're falling behind.
+Scrolling through other people's highlights and measuring your reality against theirs.
+You know the comparison isn't fair — they're showing the best parts — but you make it anyway.
+It's automatic, and it always leaves you feeling like you picked wrong.

 Every time you choose one thing, you're haunted by what you didn't choose.
 Staying in feels like failing.
 Missing an event feels like losing something you'll never get back.
-Even when you're tired, "no" comes with a cost.
+Even when you're tired, "no" comes with a cost that lingers.

 What you have is fine — maybe even good.
-But there's a nagging sense that it could be better, that the real thing is happening somewhere else.
-It's hard to land anywhere when part of you is always looking at the next thing.
+But there's a nagging sense it could be better, that the real thing is happening somewhere else.
+You can't settle anywhere because part of you is always scanning for the next option.

 Opening social media without deciding to.
 Refreshing feeds to see what happened.
-Each check is supposed to help, but it usually makes the feeling worse — more input, more comparison, more restlessness.
+Each check is supposed to settle the question, but it usually makes it louder — more input, more comparison, more restlessness.

 Why FOMO Hijacks Your Joy